isomerpages/imsilver/_stay-healthy-go-digital/0-overview.md

 Seniors Go Digital is a specially designed programme to assist you on your digital journey.
 <br><br>
 It may seem challenging at first to make the digital leap, but fret not!
-We are here to take the first step with you, and will be with you every step of the way.<br>
+We're here to help you learn the skills needed to enjoy the convenience of living in a digital world.
+There are 3 tiers of digital skills to guide you through your digital journey.
+Click<a href="https://imsilver-staging.netlify.app/seniors-go-digital/3-tiers-of-digital-skills" target="blank"> here</a> to start learning today!<br>
 <br>
 Make connections that matter when you Go Digital!
 Here are some online resources to help you get connected.